 APPRAISALS & EVALUATIONS

 Cowan’s provides thorough, accurate and confidential evaluations of personal and institutional property.
 We work with private clients, law firms, banks, estate executors and other professionals to provide appraisal and auction services for single items, collections and entire households.
-Our USPAP-complaint experts can appraise most items; we call on other specialists as needed.
+Our USPAP-compliant experts can appraise most items; we call on other specialists as needed.

 Appraisal vs. Auction Estimate